 On the plus side, they've done some really admirable character work and have moved the tone back toward a traditional Trek without it ever seeming forced.
 All the characters feel like they've been allowed to settle in a bit and be more relaxed and reflective as themselves — the big three of Kirk, Spock, and McCoy in particular.
 These are more refined versions of the characters than seen in the first two movies.
 Their relationships and interactions anchor the movie.

 And Spock's reflection upon the death of Ambassador Spock honorably acknowledges the real-world passing of Leonard Nimoy.
-There's a really nice touch where Spock opens Ambassador Spock's personal effects and inside we see the cast photo from Star Trek VI: The Undiscovered Country.
+There's a really nice touch where Spock opens Ambassador Spock's personal effects and inside we see the cast photo from Star Trek V: The Final Frontier.
 It's a simple, wordless scene that says everything it needs to say — bridging the prime and reboot universes in an understated and yet consciously self-referential way.

 On the minus side, we've still not gotten a reboot Trek movie that feels like it has actually tried to deal with fully formed, significant ideas.
 Instead, there's still the overriding sense that the audience cannot be challenged because we don't want to make things too difficult for them to consume.